mmrj/sdk-meta/README.md

 ## structure

-This repo is essentially a JSON database hosted on Github.
+This repo contains an sqlite database containing a snapshot of SDK metadata fetched from individual repos.

+It also contains JSON files that are derived from the database.
+These are intended for consumption by downstream products and services.

-The "tables" live in [`data`](./products) and the schemas for those tables live in [`schemas`](./schemas).
-When adding a new table, ensure it has a corresponding schema.
+The JSON data products live in [`products`](./products) and the schemas for them live in [`schemas`](./schemas).

 Data can be validated against the schemas using `./scripts/ci/check-json-schemas.sh` on Linux.